nmarsollier/nmarsollier/README.md

 **Duration**: 01/2011 - 05/2014
 **Project**: Redbus

+- Acted as Architect and Senior Developer, leading a team of 2 developers.
 - Developed and architected solutions for the Redbus project.
-- Designed and implemented web services.
+- Designed and implemented web services to enhance system functionality.
 - Utilized technologies including Android, JSP, Java Spring, Oracle, PostgreSQL, NFC, C++, REST, and Kafka.
+- Ensured high code quality and adherence to best practices through code reviews and mentoring.

 ### Previous Experience